 - For paper-based products, leave books untouched in a dedicated quarantine area for a 24-hour period prior to handling and recirculating.

 - Sanitising books with liquid disinfectants can damage books and is not recommended.

-- Designate a staff only zone at the front desk to uphold physical distancing requirements where feasible.
+- A staff only zone at the front desk is marked to uphold physical distancing requirements where practicable.